darrelclute/darrelclute.github.io/data/pages/about.rst

 :url: about/
 :save_as: about/index.html

+Hi, I am Darrel Clute, here is a brief synopsis on me.

 Professional
 ============

-Darrel Clute is an IT Infrastructure Architect, with a focus on bridging business needs together with data center usage.
-Cross functional focus on Network, Security, Virtulization, and UNIX Systems Engineering, trying to bridge the gaps between the disciplines.
-Proponent of automation and orchestration, with a focus of using the same toolsets across disciplines.
+I am an IT Infrastructure Architect, with a focus on bridging business needs together with data center usage.
+I bring a cross functional focus on Network, Security, Virtulization, and UNIX Systems Engineering, trying to bridge the gaps between the disciplines.
+I am a strong proponent of automation and orchestration, with a focus on using the same toolsets across disciplines.
-Advocate for Open Source software use in the enterprise as well as for by individuals.
+I also advocate for Open Source software use in the enterprise as well as for by individuals.
+Additional synopsis of my career can be found through my Resume_.

 Personal
 ========

-Outside of work Darrel can be found spending time with his wife, and six children as well as caring for their small homestead.
+Outside of work I can be found spending time with his wife, and six children as well as caring for their small homestead.
 Current occupants of the farm includes chickens and goats.
 Prior to relocating back to Michigan there were also ducks, geese, sheep, rabbits, alpaca, pigs, and horses accounted upon